 Current statutory and regulatory requirements make it difficult for ratepayer funds to be used to compensate CBOs.

-There is a lack of knowledge as to whether there are CBOs and other under-resourced organizations that would participate and engage in CAEECC and/or the Working Groups and have already expressed a desire to do so if they were compensated.
+There are some CBOs and other under-resourced organizations that have expressed they would participate and engage in CAEECC and/or the Working Groups if they were compensated However, more tailored information is needed.
+For example, what type of compensation model do these organizations think would best meet their needs?
+What types of activities would these organizations like to be compensated for?
+Additionally, there might be organizations that would like to be compensated but have not shared this preference with CAEECC leadership.

+Accountability/Determining Success: As each of the Compensation recommendations is further explored, metrics of success should be identified.
+For example, what would determine success for each of the following recommendations(e.g., number of participants, some other measurement of participation)?
+How would those metrics be tracked and reviewed?
+Setting metrics is outside of this WG’s scope, but any recommendations CAEECC approves should include a process for setting metrics.

+2.2 Recommendations

-2.2 RecommendationsCompensation Recommendation #1: CBOs and under-resourced organizations, located in and serving Environmental and Social Justice (ESJ) Communities, should be compensated for Membership in CAEECC using fixed-fee based remuneration to ensure their meaningful participation in CAEECC meetings and activities.
+Consensus Compensation Recommendation #1: Eligible individual climate or environmental justice leaders, CBOs and under-resourced organizations located in and/or serving Environmental and Social Justice (ESJ) Communities,or others deemed eligible, should be compensated for Membership in CAEECC (such as fixed-fee based remuneration) to ensure their meaningful participation in CAEECC meetings and activities.

+The CPUC’s ESJ Action Plan provides the following definition of ESJ Communities for the purposes of its policy and programs:

+“Predominantly communities of color or low-income communities;Underrepresented in the policy setting or decision-making process;Subject to a disproportionate impact from one or more environmental hazards; andLikely to experience disparate implementation of environmental regulations and socioeconomic investments in their communities

+Targeted communities typically include but are not limited to:

+Disadvantaged Communities, defined as census tracts that score in the top 25% of CalEnviroScreen 3.0, along with those that score within the highest 5% of CalEnviroScreen 3.0's Pollution Burden but do not receive an overall CalEnviroScreen score;

+All Tribal lands;

+Low-income households (Household incomes below 80 percent of the area median income); and

+Low-income census tracts (Census tracts where aggregated household incomes are less than 80 percent of area or state median income).”

 Deadline: Proposal for compensation mechanism to be finalized and approved no later than November 1, 2022.

 Additional items for consideration: Please see Appendix 2 for more details.
-Full CAEECC would be approving this recommendation language; Appendix 2 is for background/reference material for consideration.
+The full CAEECC would be approving this recommendation language; Appendix 2 provides background/reference material for consideration.

-Compensation Recommendation #2: Establish regular membership activities eligiblefor compensation to help facilitate the compensation process.
+Consensus Compensation Recommendation #2: Establish regular membership activities eligible or ineligible for compensation to help facilitate the compensation process.

 These activities should include, but not be limited to: onboarding activities (e.g., orientation, one-on-one conversations with Co-Chairs and/or facilitator team); attendance at Quarterly Meetings; preparation for all meetings (e.g., tracking facilitator and Co-Chair communications, completing surveys/homework); and participation in a Working Group(s), Sub-Working Group(s), and/or Ad-Hoc CAEECC workshops and related Working Group/workshop activities.